hotosm/ActivationCurriculum/partner-liaison/code-of-conduct.md

 * Section II, clause 2. - an effective liaison will understand their counterpart's mission and principles and communicate to the HOT community how and why our missions align for an effective partnership.
 * Section II, clause 4. - this clause is written almost directly to liaisons, as well as the community if/when they are talking to partners; in general, liaisons should know and comply with HOT policy and guidance or ask an HOT Director for clarification when dealing with partners.

-### HOT Mission and Principles
+### HOT Mission and Values

-In order to determine if an existing or potential partnership is a good fit, liaisons need to first know and understand HOT's mission and principles.
+In order to determine if an existing or potential partnership is a good fit, liaisons need to first know and understand HOT's mission and values.

 The HOT mission statement is:
 The Humanitarian OpenStreetMap Team \[HOT\] applies the principles of open source and open data sharing for humanitarian response and economic development.

-And the community has drafted principles, but at the time of creating this course, they had not yet been officially adopted.
-The draft principles, as well as discussion, can be found here: [https://hackpad.com/Mission-Statement-and-Principles-pOyhfqngvdQ](https://hackpad.com/Mission-Statement-and-Principles-pOyhfqngvdQ)
+The Strategic Working Group drafted values into the most current version of the: [HOT Strategic Plan](https://www.hotosm.org/strategic-plan)

-In general, the HOT principles are adapted from [https://en.wikipedia.org/wiki/Humanitarian\_principles](https://en.wikipedia.org/wiki/Humanitarian_principles) to include some more language about open source and digital working environments.
+In general, the HOT values are adapted from [https://en.wikipedia.org/wiki/Humanitarian\_principles](https://en.wikipedia.org/wiki/Humanitarian_principles) to include some more language about open source and digital working environments.

 ### Duty During Activation